zevv/npeg/README.md

   fail()
 ```

+Note: The Nim code block is running within the NPeg parser context and has
+access to its internal state - this can be used to create custom
+validator/matcher functions that can inspect the subject string, do lookahead
+or lookback, and adjust the subject index to consume input.
+At the time of
+writing, NPeg lacks a formal API or interface for this though, and I am not
+sure yet what this should look like - If you are interested in doing this,
+contact me so we can discuss the details.

 #### Generic pegs and passing state

 Note: This is an experimental feature, the implementation or API might change